 I get it.
 You’re busy.
-The kids have to get to school, and homework has to be done and rooms cleaned and dinner cooked.
+The kids must bring to school, homework must be done, rooms cleaned, and dinner cooked.
 Client calls must be made.
 Marketing has to happen (or you won’t have any clients to worry about).
 And then there’s bookkeeping, website maintenance, JV outreach…the list goes on.

 Finding the time to write a book is a struggle.

-But given how important a published book is to your overall business growth, it’s time to look at what you can do to make that happen—even if you have no time to spare.
+But given how vital a published book is to your overall business growth, it’s time to look at what you can do to make that happen—even if you have no time to spare.

 Who says you have to write your book yourself?
 In the world of publishing, hiring a ghostwriter is a tried and true method for getting a book written for those who:

 Whichever camp you belong to, working with a ghostwriter can make it easy to achieve your publication goals.
-Ghostwriters are available in any budget, but do be aware that you get what you pay for.
-While you may not want to (or be able to) shell out several thousand dollars to hire top talent, you shouldn’t settle for the lowest cost providers either.
-Interview several writers, look at samples of their work and choose the best you can afford.
-Remember, you can always edit their work, but if you have to edit too much, what have you saved?
+Ghostwriters are available on any budget, but do be aware that you get what you pay for.
+While you may not want to (or be able to) shell out several thousand dollars to hire top talent, you shouldn’t settle for the lowest-cost providers either.
+Interview several writers, look at samples of their work, and choose the best you can afford.
+Remember, you can always edit their work, but what have you saved if you have to edit too much?

 If you’ve been marketing your business for a while, chances are good you have a wealth of content that might easily be turned into a book.